famarting/famartinrh.github.io/_posts/2020-04-22-event-driven-enmasse.md

 In the image above we can see the different components of the example application.
 Quickly described: A REST API receives orders requesting some stock for one item in the warehouse, each order is enqueued in a "orders" queue, after that orders-processor receives them one by one and sends a request to the stock-service, which stores in a database the stock values, requesting the appropiate stock for a particular item.
 Then stock-service replies to orders-processor which receives the result of the stock request and at that point orders-processor consider this order as processed, generating an event in "processed-orders" topic allowing for other systems to plug in and act in response.
 This has been a pretty quick and high level description of what the example application do.

+My implementation for the example application can be found [here](https://github.com/famartinrh/enmasse-quarkus-warehouse-demo)

 ## What is used?

 Following I will show and describe the different resources used to build the example application.